Registration number 1637

 History

-BUCKDEN is a narrowboat, built by Harland & Wolff Ltd. at North Woolwich, for the Grand Union Canal Carrying Company Ltd (GUCCC).
+BUCKDEN is a Town Class Large Woolwich narrowboat, built by Harland & Wolff Ltd., Woolwich, for the Grand Union Canal Carrying Company Ltd (GUCCC).
 She carried cargo for the GUCCC until 1948 and then, after nationalisation that same year, she was transferred into the British Waterways Fleet until 1963.

 The vessel has undergone periodic partial re-plating and is riveted where visible.
 Her cabin and engine room was re-built to the original 1936 construction and detail, but painted in current owners' 1970s livery.
-Her engine installation is original, with an electric start added.
+She retains her original National DM2 diesel engine, with an electric start added.

 Key dates